Looking for home care costs in your area?

 (If you’re not looking for home help services in England, we’ve also prepared a guide to help you navigate in home care costs in Scotland.)

-How much is care at home in England?
+How much does care at home cost in England?

-Live-in home care can start from around £650 per week.
+Live-in home care (when a trained carer lives in the home of the person needing care) can start from around £650 per week.
 For more complex needs, that charge could reach approximately £1,600 per week.

 But what if you require 24/7 care at home?
 Round-the-clock care can easily exceed £150,000 per year, on average.
 If that’s the case, you may decide that residential care is more cost-effective.